EPO: Entropy-regularized Policy Optimization for LLM Agents Reinforcement Learning: Abstract

 \section{Abstract}

-Training LLM agents in multi-turn environments with sparse rewards, where completing a single task requires 30+ turns of interaction within an episode, presents a fundamental challenge for reinforcement learning.
-We identify a critical failure mode unique to this setting: the exploration-exploitation cascade failure.
-This cascade begins with early-stage policy premature convergence, where sparse feedback causes agents to commit to flawed, low-entropy strategies.
-Subsequently, agents enter late-stage policy collapse, where conventional entropy regularization becomes counterproductive, promoting chaotic exploration that destabilizes training.
-We propose Entropy-regularized Policy Optimization (\ours), a general framework that breaks this failure cycle through three synergistic mechanisms: (1) adopting entropy regularization in multi-turn settings to enhance exploration, (2) an entropy smoothing regularizer that bounds policy entropy within historical averages to prevent abrupt fluctuations, and (3) adaptive phase-based weighting that balances exploration and exploitation across training.
-Our analysis justifies that \ours guarantees monotonically decreasing entropy variance while maintaining convergence. \ours achieves up to 152\% performance improvement on ScienceWorld and up to 19.8\% on ALFWorld.
-Our work demonstrates that multi-turn sparse-reward settings require fundamentally different entropy control than traditional RL, with broad implications for LLM agent training.
+Reinforcement learning has enabled LLMs to acquire reasoning through single-turn verified rewards, yet extending this paradigm to multi-turn agents—where tasks span 30+ turns with only terminal rewards—introduces fundamental challenges.
+We identify a critical failure mode in this setting: the exploration-exploitation cascade failure.
+Unlike single-turn training, multi-turn agents share policy parameters across all turns, meaning entropy adjustments cannot independently control early-turn exploration and late-turn exploitation.
+Combined with sparse rewards that provide no intermediate correction, this coupling causes severe entropy oscillations that destabilize training.
+We propose Entropy-regularized Policy Optimization (EPO), a framework that stabilizes entropy dynamics through three synergistic mechanisms: (1) trajectory-level entropy regularization that captures multi-turn temporal structure, (2) an entropy smoothing regularizer that penalizes deviations from historical averages to dampen oscillations, and (3) adaptive phase-based weighting that transitions from conservative exploration to strong stabilization across training.
+EPO achieves up to 152\% improvement on ScienceWorld and 19.8\% on ALFWorld, transforming previously unstable sparse-reward scenarios into smoothly converging optimization.
+Our work demonstrates that multi-turn settings require fundamentally different entropy control than traditional RL.
 The code is available at the URL~\footnote{\url{https://github.com/WujiangXu/EPO}}.